GoogleCloudPlatform/cluster-health-scanner/README.md

 helm install MY_RELEASE CHS_CHART
 ```

-We can overwrite the defaults in the command with the `--set` flag like below:
+You can overwrite the defaults in the command with the `--set` flag:
 ```bash
 helm install MY_RELEASE CHS_CHART \
   --set health_check.param_0=true \
   --set health_check.env.setting_0="value"
 ```

-You can also specify a file with a set configuration `my_values.yaml` as part
+You can also specify a file, such as `my_values.yaml`, to provide configuration
-of your installation:
+values for your installation:
 ```bash
 helm install MY_RELEASE CHS_CHART \
   -f my_values.yaml